VHDPlus/vhdplus-website/docs/community_matrix.md

 ### Electronics

-The [led matrix](https://amzn.to/36XnIUH) have to be connected with through a level shifter with the FPGA board, because the matrix works with 5V.
+The [led matrix*](https://amzn.to/36XnIUH) has to be connected with through a level shifter with the FPGA board, because the matrix works with 5V.
 The level shifter converts the 3.3V outputs of the FPGA to 5V outputs.
 Here you can see how to connect the matrix:
 ![Motor connect](/img/community/Matrix_Connect.png)

 5V and GND has to be conected with HV and GND of the level shifter and VCC and GND of the matrix.
 3.3V has to be connected with LV of the level shifter.
 The 3 I/Os of the FPGA have to be connected with the LV I/Os of the level shifter.
 The LV I/Os then with the matrix.